Hetrafi/hetracoin-sui/README.md

 ### Key Management
 - Never commit private keys or mnemonics to the repository
-- Store your private keys in the `.env` file which is gitignored
+- Store private keys in the `.env` file which is gitignored
 - For development, use different keys than production
 - The `sui keytool` can be used to generate new keys when needed